meerk40t/svgelements/README.md

 ### SVG Transform Parsing

-Within the SVG.nodes() schema where objects svg nodes are dictionaries.
+Within the SVG.nodes() schema where objects SVG nodes are dictionaries.
 The `transform` tags within objects are combined together.
 This means that if you get a the `d` object from an end-node in the SVG you can choose to apply the transformations.
 This list of transformations complies with the SVG spec.
 They merely applied automatically in the call for nodes().

     >>> node = { 'd': "M0,0 100,0, 0,100 z", 'transform': "scale(0.5)"}
     >>> print(Path(node['d']) * Matrix(node['transform']))